wds4/DCoSL/README.md

 # DCoSL: Decentralized Curation of Simple Lists

 DCoSL is a flexible protocol to guide the step-by-step construction of a decentralized web, with an emphasis on decentralized reputation and web of trust.
-Its design is inspired by the [nostr protocol](https://github.com/nostr-protocol/nostr), and couples well with nostr, but can in principle be used in conjunction with any peer to peer platform, library, protocol or tool.
+Its design is inspired by the [nostr protocol](https://github.com/nostr-protocol/nostr).
+The protocol that follows is written to sit atop of nostr.
+However, at its core the DCoSL protocol is nostr independent.
+It could be published in a nostr independent fashion to be used in conjunction with any peer to peer platform, library, protocol or tool.
+(May segregate DIPs that are nostr-specific from DIPs that are network independent?)

 The DCoSL protocol is based on the premise that the curation of a `simple list` by one's web of trust should be considered not only the atomic unit of the decentralized web, but also its defining feature.
 DCoSL strives to turn a difficult and perhaps seemingly overwhelming challenge -- creation of a web of trust that lots of people actually use -- into a tractable one by breaking it down into bite size steps: one list at a time, and one DIP (DCoSL implementation proposal) at a time.